 Tμν= diag(ρ, 0,0,0),

 as defined in his paper of 1917 , contained mass density ρ but not pressure p.
-This implies that Einstein interpreted the spatial components as strictly momentum, which vanishes for static configurations.
+This implies that Einstein interpreted the spatial components as strictly due to momentum, which vanishes for static configurations.
 Such an interpretation seems reasonable to this author in that the motions comprising pressure are random rather than unidirectional, suggesting pressure should not appear explicitly in the spatial components, but implicitly in the mass-energy density component T00.
 The explicit pressure terms Tii =p were first suggested to Einstein in a letter from Erwin Schroedinger (1918) as a solution to the cosmological constant problem , and later became an established feature of GR.
 (The history and impact of this development is a topic for future research.)

 As mentioned earlier, the EoS can vary with time.
 In the standard model of the expanding universe, for example, the EoS is assumed to change from epoch to epoch, depending on whether space is dominated by radiation, matter or the vacuum .
 This epoch-dependent model is called the ΛCDM model, where CDM stands for Cold Dark Matter, and Λ is the cosmological constant.
 It is well known that if the standard EoS is assumed, the ΛCDM model accurately accounts for most astronomical observations.
 Thus, ΛCDM provides a useful framework for cataloguing astronomical data.
 However, the salient point is that EFE, and hence GR, offer only partial information about how the universe evolves through time.
 An additional criterion for determining the cosmic scale factor a(t) is embodied in the EoS, and this auxiliary equation is chosen either after the fact by fitting observational data to redshift versus distance curves, or by applying thermodynamics, an altogether separate branch of physics .
 The above example again shows that the requirement for an EoS to determine the metric implies general relativity is deficient.
 Incompleteness thus seems the most compelling reason to modify GR or reject it altogether.